The-Viper-One/PsMapExec/README.md

 By default only enabled Active Directory computer accounts are populated into the target list.
 PsMapExec will set the Domain to the current user domain unless -Domain is specified.
 IP Address specification and targets from file are currently unsupported but in development.
 ```
-# Grabs all workstations, servers and domain controllers within the domain
+# All workstations, servers and domain controllers within the domain
 PsMapExec -Targets All

-# Grabs all workstations, servers and domain controllers on the specified domain
+# All workstations, servers and domain controllers on the specified domain
 PsMapExec -Targets All -Domain [Domain]

-# Grabs only servers from the domain
+# Only servers from the domain
 PsMapExec -Targets Servers

-# Grabs only Domain Controllers from the domain
+# Only Domain Controllers from the domain
 PsMapExec -Targets DCs

-# Grabs only workstations from the domain
+# Only workstations from the domain
 PsMapExec -Targets Workstations

 # Set the target values to a defined computer name
 PsMapExec -Targets DC01.Security.local

+# Read targets from file
+PsMapExec -Targets "C:\Targets.txt"

+# Wildcard filtering
+PsMapExec -Targets "SRV*"
 ```
 ### Authentication Types
 When  -Command and -Module are omitted, PsMapExec will simply check the provided or current user credentials against the specified target systems for administrative access over the specified method.